Skip to main content

 You don't need a new account to join another club.
 Sign in first, then open the club's application page at /apply/:

-When the new club approves your application, you'll get a short Welcome email with a login link — no new password to set.
-The new club appears in your Switch club menu immediately.
+When the new club approves your application, you'll get a short Welcome email with a login link, no new password to set.
+The new club appears in your header club switcher immediately.

 Keeping Clubs Separate